Nthompson096/chasm-linux/README.md

 chasm and the folder as a complete uninstall; you'll need to run sudo.
 Be sure to place the zip file inside the cloned directory of chasm-linux and you should be all set, be sure to install dosbox before running Chasm.

+# EoF:

+Please star this if you ever found this repo useful.